 Prior to enrichment, uranium oxide must be converted to a fluoride so that it can be processed as a gas, at low temperature.
-Conversion plants are operating commercially in USA, Canada, France, UK, Russia and China.
+Conversion plants are operating commercially in the USA, Canada, France, Russia and China.

 Most of the commercial nuclear power reactors in the world today require uranium 'enriched' in the U-235 isotope for their fuel.
-The main commercial process employed for this enrichment involves gaseous uranium in centrifuges.
+The commercial process employed for this enrichment involves gaseous uranium hexafluoride in centrifuges.

 Fuel fabrication is the final stage in nuclear fuel preparation prior to use in a reactor.
 Nuclear fuel assemblies are specifically designed for particular types of reactors and are made to exacting standards.